- Report Lost/Stolen Money

 When you buy a counterfeit item, you can report it to both the National Intellectual Property Rights Coordination Center (NIPRCC) and the FTC.

-The NIPRCC investigates all crime related to intellectual property (IP) and focuses on keeping counterfeit items out of the U.S. Your reports can help the government department seize counterfeit items and prevent others from falling for the same scam.
+The NIPRCC investigates all crimes related to intellectual property (IP) and focuses on keeping counterfeit items out of the U.S. Your reports can help the government department seize counterfeit items and prevent others from falling for the same scam.

 Additionally, you can report the counterfeit sale to your local authorities.